soos-io/kb-docs/SCA/Bamboo-Plugin.md

 * Once in `Global Variables` add the `SOOS_API_KEY` and `SOOS_CLIENT_ID` variables with the values collected from the [Bamboo Integration page of the SOOS App](https://app.soos.io/integrate/sca?id=bamboo)

 ### Build Setup
-* Navigate to your project’s plan configuration and press the “Add task” button.
+* Navigate to your project’s plan configuration and press the "Add task" button.
 **Note**: Make sure this task has a predecessor task to checkout your repo’s source code.
 * Type "SOOS" into the search box and choose the SOOS SCA task option.
 * Fill in the SOOS SCA configuration fields, in here just make sure to set the Project Name (which groups scans together) and the Build and Branch parameters.